grepsuzette/bounties/README.md

   * 1000 ATOMs from @jaekwon, but first get approval for plan.
   * Unspecified amount of GNOTs, amount pending plan for general tasks (coming soon).

-### 4. Port JOESON to Go
-  * github.com/jaekwon/joescript
-  * The intent is to create an independent left-recursive PEG parser for Gno.
-  * Optional: port Joescript or Javascript.
-  * 1000 ATOMs from @jaekwon
-  * More GNOTs than from #3.

 ### 8. BETACOIN for Cosmos
   * STOP, ON HOLD -- WORKING ON #7.
   * Related to bounty #7.